Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ### Registering a Network Prefab

-One of the requirements to be able to spawn a network Prefab instance is that it must be registered with the `NetworkManager` via the "Network Prefabs" property list.
+You must register a Network Prefab instance with a `ScriptableObject` via the Network Prefabs property list.
-The two steps to registering a network Prefab with `NetworkManager`:
+The two steps to registering a network Prefab with a `ScriptableObject`:

-1. Create a network Prefab by creating a Prefab with a `NetworkObject` component attached to the root `GameObject`
+1. Create a Network Prefab by creating a Prefab with a `NetworkObject` component attached to the root `GameObject`
-1. Add your network Prefab to the Network Prefabs list poperty of the `NetworkManager`.
+2. Add your Network Prefab to the Network Prefabs list poperty of a `ScriptableObject`.

 ### Spawning a Network Prefab (Overview)